camunda/camunda-docs/versioned_docs/version-1.3/components/best-practices/architecture/deciding-about-your-stack.md

 If you don't have special architecture requirements, we recommend using SaaS following the proposed greenfield stack.

 :::caution Camunda Cloud
 This best practice targets Camunda Cloud only!
-If you look for  7, please refer to [Deciding about your Camunda 7 stack](../deciding-about-your-stack-c7/).
+If you look for Camunda Platform 7, please refer to [Deciding about your Camunda Platform 7 stack](../deciding-about-your-stack-c7/).
 :::

 ## The greenfield stack